drtamermansour/nu-ngs01/Day-6/dif_exp.md

 ---

-#### Genome-based alignment pipeline  (Hisat2 for alignmnet, featureCounts for quantification and DESeq for DE)
+## A) Genome-based alignment pipeline  (Hisat2 for alignmnet, featureCounts for quantification and DESeq for DE)

 ```bash
 ## Hisat2 Indexing